Graecopithecus: Criticism

-The 2017 PLOS One papers made two critical conclusions: that Graecopithecus is a hominin suggesting it as the oldest ancestor of humans after splitting from chimpazees, and that as Graecopithecus is a human ancestor, Europe is the birthplace of hominins.
+The 2017 PLOS One papers made two critical conclusions: that Graecopithecus is a hominin suggesting it as the oldest ancestor of humans after splitting from chimpanzees, and that as Graecopithecus is a human ancestor, Europe is the birthplace of hominins.
 This directly challenges the prevailing knowledge that humans originated in East Africa.

-David R. Begun of the University of Toronto, Canada, one of the co-authors, was quoted as saying that "[t]his dating allows us to move the human-chimpanzee split into the Mediterranean area."
+David R. Begun of the University of Toronto, Canada, one of the co-authors, was quoted as saying that "[t]his dating allows us to move the human–chimpanzee split into the Mediterranean area."
 This was set against a quote by an uninvolved anthropologist saying that "[i]t is possible that the human lineage originated in Europe, but very substantial fossil evidence places the origin in Africa [...]
 I would be hesitant about using a single character from an isolated fossil to set against the evidence from Africa."
 Since 1994, Begun had adhered to a hypothesis that African hominids (including living apes) descended from Eurasian apes since the older ape fossils are found in Europa and Asia.
 This is a feasible explanation as it is possible that the African ape ancestors could move to Africa around 9 million years ago from Europe.

-However, claiming that Graecopithecus is an evidence of human origin in Europe is illogical since all human ancestral species known so far are strictly found in Africa; as Rick Potts, head of the Smithsonian’s Human Origins Program, remarked: "I think the principal claim of the main paper goes well beyond the evidence in hand...
-A hominin or even a hominine (modern African ape) ancestor located in a fairly isolated place in southern Europe doesn’t make much sense geographically as the ancestor of modern African apes, or particular the oldest ancestor of African hominins."
+However, many researchers have challenged the claim that Graecopithecus is evidence of the human lineage originating in Europe, since virtually all human ancestral species that have been discovered so far have been found in Africa.
+The European hypothesis remains in contradiction with the consensus view.

+As Rick Potts, head of the Smithsonian's Human Origins Program, remarked: "I think the principal claim of the main paper goes well beyond the evidence in hand...
+A hominin or even a hominine (modern African ape) ancestor located in a fairly isolated place in southern Europe doesn't make much sense geographically as the ancestor of modern African apes, or particular the oldest ancestor of African hominins."
 David Alba at the Catalan Institute of Palaeontology in Barcelona was the first to point out that "It is not surprising at all that Begun is now arguing that hominins as well originated in Europe."
 Julien Benoit of the University of the Witwatersrand, Johannesburg, South Africa, also commented: "Any study that counters this consensus (Out of Africa theory) would have to provide very strong evidence and perfect methodology to support its claim.
 In my opinion, this article doesn't meet those criteria."

 Other scientists have also expressed skepticism of Begun's classification.
-Bernard Wood at George Washington University described the hypothesis as "relatively weak" and Sergio Almécija, also at George Washington University, says it is important to bear in mind that primates seem particularly prone to evolving similar features independently.
+Bernard Wood of George Washington University described the hypothesis as "relatively weak" and Sergio Almécija, also at George Washington University, reminded the press that primates have a special tendency towards "evolving similar features independently".
 "Single characters are not reliable to make big evolutionary [claims]."
-Tim White at the University of California, Berkeley, asserted that the study was merely an attempt "to resurrect Begun’s tired argument with a long-known crappy fossil, newly scanned."
+Tim White at the University of California, Berkeley, dismissed the study as merely an attempt "to resurrect Begun's tired argument with a long-known crappy fossil, newly scanned."